 Bulimia nervosa is a serious and sometimes fatal mental health condition that involves disordered eating patterns.
-People with bulimia alternate between eating large quantities of food (binge eating) and engaging in activities or behaviors to avoid weight gain (compensatory behaviors, like purging).
+People with bulimia alternate between eating large quantities of food (binge eating) and engaging in purging activities or behaviors to avoid weight gain.
 These behaviors are influenced in part by a poor body image or a preoccupation with weight.

 Types of Bulimia